|

 potentially dangerous) gaps between blocks.

-feature found in its arcade counterpart.
-In Electric Yo-Yo there
+very important feature found in its arcade counterpart.
+In

-even an average player to go 10 or 20 levels without dying.
-Even
+possible for even an average player to go 10 or 20 levels without

-enemy that really adds the challenge to the game.
-Atari made the
+adds the challenge to the game.
+Atari made the right

-right decision in not pick up Elk Attack for release in its current form.
+decision in not pick up Elk Attack for release in its current

-With a few added gameplay elements Elk Attack would have been sure
+form.
+With a few added gameplay elements Elk Attack would

 Return